Web Video: The Horribly Slow Murderer with the Extremely Inefficient Weapon

 - In "Save Jack: The Interactive Adventure", picking the Giant Magnet option will lead to this.
 The magnet actually works and stops the Ginosaji from using his spoons until he pulls out a wooden spoon.
 To Jack's dismay, being beaten with a big wooden spoon is even more painful than being hit with a small metal one.note

 - Immortal Assassin: See below.

-- Implacable Man: The spoon-wielding murderer takes a knife to the throat, gunshots, and two explosions without any harm done.
+- Implacable Man: The Ginosaji takes a knife to the throat, gunshots, and two explosions without any harm done.

-- Informed Ability: Jack is supposedly a forensic pathologist.
-We never get to see him at work.
+- Informed Ability: Jack is supposedly a forensic pathologist, though we never get to see him at work.